 Bioscience is central in addressing many of the major challenges facing the world today.
 To ensure that the research and training we fund has maximum benefit to the UK economy and society, it is essential that BBSRC works closely with the research community, learned societies, industry, policy makers and the public.

 Our funding underpins a variety of users and business sectors, each with its own research and skills needs and patterns of interaction with researchers in academia.
 We will work closely with these stakeholders to focus bioscience and skills into areas where we can make the biggest difference.

 Building on our strong working relationships with the Technology Strategy Board and industry, we will drive a culture of open innovation to enhance impact through the free flow of knowledge and skills between private and public sector research.

-We will develop closer relationships with our academic community, including partnerships with key HEIs, which will help us to deliver impact in areas of strategic importance through shared strategies for research, training and infrastructure investment.
+We will develop closer relationships with our academic community, including partnerships with key HEIs and learned societies, which will help us to deliver impact in areas of strategic importance through shared strategies for research, training and infrastructure investment.

 BBSRC-funded research provides vital evidence for policy makers in many fields.
 We will continue to develop engagement and working practices to ensure that government departments, agencies and devolved administrations understand what bioscience can offer in providing evidence for the development of policy and regulation, nationally and internationally.
 Equally, greater engagement with policy colleagues will help BBSRC understand their policy needs.

 A growing number of advances in bioscience, including stem cells, genetic modification and synthetic biology, hold great promise to increase prosperity and improve lives.
 They also pose challenges that must be addressed by society as a whole.